 Dry Measuring Cup

 To use a dry measuring cup, you can scoop the whole thing into your ingredient or spoon the ingredient in.
 I wouldn’t recommend dunking into a vat of peanut butter, but drier ingredients like sugar or flour work just fine.
-A good tool to use if transferring something sticky is a rubber spatula, if you’ve got one.
+A good tool to use if transferring something sticky is a rubber spatula.

 You’ll use a dry measuring cup for everything from sugar to honey to chopped nuts (mmm that all sounds good together, actually.
 What are we making?).
 Just get the ingredient into the cup.
 From there, the most important part is to make sure it’s level.
 Some things, like raisins, won’t get level, and that’s okay.
 For things like sugar and flour, use the flat edge of a butter knife, perpendicular to the edge of the cup, and scrape all the way across.
 If you’re at an angle, the ingredient will just glide over the knife and back into the cup.
 If you use the curved blade of the knife, you’re digging into your ingredient and getting rid of more than you want.
 Flat side, perpendicular, straight across.